 With GROQ, developers are empowered to describe precisely what information their applications require without any limitations.
 This opens up a whole new world of possibilities, enabling the creation of sophisticated and highly tailored responses to complex queries.

 One of the critical strengths of GROQ is its ability to seamlessly join information from multiple sets of documents, making it an ideal solution for large and complex data structures.
-This means that developers can quickly stitch together a highly specific response with only the exact fields they need, resulting in a highly optimized and efficient solution.
+This means that developers can quickly stitch together a highly specific response with only the exact fields they need, resulting in a highly optimised and efficient solution.

 Problems with GROQ